fommil/fpmortals/manuscript/wip.md

 ## A `Free` Lunch

-Our industry craves safer higher-level languages, gaining developer efficiency (time to market) and reliability at the cost of reduced runtime performance.
+Our industry craves safe high-level languages, trading developer efficiency and reliability for reduced runtime performance.

-The Just In Time (JIT) compiler on the JVM performs so well that simple functions can have comparable performance characteristics as their C or C++ equivalents, ignoring the cost of garbage collection.
+The Just In Time (JIT) compiler on the JVM performs so well that simple functions can have comparable performance to their C or C++ equivalents, ignoring the cost of garbage collection.
 However, the JIT only performs *low level optimisations*: branch prediction, inlining methods, unrolling loops, and so on.

 The JIT does not perform optimisations of our business logic, for example batching network calls or parallelising independent tasks.
 The developer is